NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ The DirectX capture method was crashing in some machines when trying to record with the cursor visible.
 ♦ The installer was crashing when the user had no .Net Framework 4.7.2 or newer.
+♦ Wheninserting a new media into an existing project, the app was saving the state to the action stack twice, which caused a crash when trying to undo twice.
 ♦ The text of 'Help' button was missing.

 ### Known Bugs: